246859/goplay/README.md

 # goplay
 cmd tool to interact with go playground server, see https://github.com/golang/playground to learn more about playground server.

-default go playground server is play.golang.org if no address provided.
+use server `play.golang.org` by default if no address provided.

 ## install
 install cmd tool